-Drawback is that the introduction of the precise satellite clock corrections in the CORS Network RTK model has introduced additional unknowns as well: the between-satellite SD ambiguities of the (master) reference receiver.
+The drawback of this is that the introduction of the precise satellite clock corrections in the CORS Network RTK model has introduced additional unknowns as well: the between-satellite SD ambiguities of the (master) reference receiver.
 In the absence of satellite clock corrections, these between-satellite SD ambiguities were lumped with the satellite clocks to form observable-dependent estimable satellite clocks.
-Unfortunately, it can be proved that the satellite clock corrections do hardly affect the DD ambiguity solution, whether they are of high quality or not!
+Unfortunately, it can be shown that the satellite clock corrections do hardly affect the DD ambiguity solution, whether they are of high quality or not!
 This is because it can be proved that the DD ambiguities and satellite clocks are almost completely decorrelated.
-The only (very!) slight improvement in ADOP is due to an improvement in variance ratio factor $c{\hat{g}}^2 / c{\bar{g}}^2$ when stochastic satellite clock corrections are used.
-However, precise satellite clock corrections will not enable instantaneous CORS Network RTK ambiguity resolution as based on present dual-frequency GPS data.
+The only (very!) slight improvement in ADOP is due to an improvement in variance ratio factor $c{\hat{a}}^2/c{\check{a}}^2$ when stochastic satellite clock corrections are used.
+However, the consequence of this is that precise satellite clock corrections will not enable instantaneous CORS Network RTK ambiguity resolution as based on present dual-frequency GPS data.

-6. CONCLUSIONS
+6. Conclusions

 Resolution of the integer carrier phase ambiguities between the stations of a CORS network is a prerequisite for precise ionospheric correction generation for Network RTK users.
 At present using dual-frequency GPS, CORS Network RTK ambiguity resolution requires convergence time which prevents a true real-time service.
 By means of ADOP analysis we have identified the bottlenecks for instantaneous or single-epoch full CORS Network RTK ambiguity resolution.
 These comprise: the absence of sufficiently precise external ionospheric corrections, an insufficient number of satellites and a shortage of frequencies.
 It was also shown that the availability of precise external tropospheric corrections and satellite clock corrections do hardly affect CORS Network RTK ambiguity resolution.
-The good news is that a future triple-frequency GPS with high-quality L5 code data however will enable instantaneous ambiguity resolution ultimately.
+However, the good news is that a future triple-frequency GPS with high-quality L5 code data will ultimately enable instantaneous ambiguity resolution.